fedbiomed/fedbiomed/README.md

 Arguments:

 - ``data-folder``: Data folder represent the folder path where datasets have been stored.
 It can be absolute or relative path.
-If it is relative path, Fed-BioMed base directory is going to be used as reference.
-If `datafolder` is not provided.
+If it is relative path, Fed-BioMed base directory is going to be used as reference. **If `datafolder` is not provided.
 Script will look for
-`data` folder in the Fed-BioMed root directory and if it doesn't exist it will raise an error.
+`data` folder in the Fed-BioMed root directory and if it doesn't exist it will raise an error.**
 - ``config``: Config file represents the name of the configuration file which is going to be used for GUI.
 If it is not provided, default will be``config_node.ini``.

 It is also possible to start GUI on specific host and port, By default it is started `localhost` as host and `8484` as port.
-To change it you can modify follwing command.
+To change it you can modify following command.

+**IMPORTANT:** Please always consider providing `data-folder` argument while starting the GUI.

 ```shell
 ${FEDBIOMED_DIR}/scripts/fedbiomed_run gui data-folder ../data config config-n1.ini --port 80 --host 0.0.0.0 start